Public Health Preparedness Graduate Credit Certificate Program

 Campus(es)World Campus

-This graduate certificate program is designed to provide non-science students with broad training in the field of public health preparedness.
-A distance education format is used to accommodate the needs of professionals already active in this area.
+This 12-credit graduate certificate program provides students with training in public health preparedness, which is the capability of public health, hospitals, and health systems to prevent, protect against, respond to and recover from health emergencies.
+A distance education format is used to accommodate professionals already active in this area.

 Admission Requirements